aholachek/react-flip-toolkit/README.md

 - ~7kb minified and gzipped
 - React 16+
 - Tested in latest Chrome, Firefox, Safari, Edge, and IE 11.
-- Uses [Rematrix](https://github.com/jlmakes/rematrix) for matrix calculations and [Wobble](https://github.com/skevy/wobble) for spring animations.
+- Uses [Rematrix](https://github.com/jlmakes/rematrix) for matrix calculations and a simplified fork of  [Rebound](https://github.com/facebook/rebound-js) for spring animations.

 ## Troubleshooting